GuillaumeGalasso/Embedded_Systems--Shape_The_World/syllabus.md

 15.5 Periodic Interrupt Using Timer 2A \
 15.6 Random Number Generator

-Lab 15: Design and test a hand-held video game, which integrates all components from previous labs

 #### Module 16: Wireless Communication and the Internet of Things
 16.1 The Internet in a nutshell \
 16.2 Internet of Things \